Gauff Has nothing To Lose Against Swiatek In French Open Final - UrduPoint

 "I feel like I really have to focus on my tennis first.
 When I'm going to get more experience in life generally I think it's going to be easier for me to choose the right path."
 The Pole has won both of her career meetings with Gauff -- in the 2021 Rome semi-finals and in Miami earlier this year.

-"I'm pretty happy that she's doing well, because I think she's also had a huge amount of pressure in her life," Swiatek said of Gauff.
+"I'm pretty happy that she's doing well, because I think she's also had a huge amount of pressure in her life," Swiatek said of Gauff, who is also into the women's doubles final alongside Jessica Pegula.

 "When I see her, I tend to forget that she's 18."
 Swiatek says she listens to classic rock music, including Led Zeppelin and AC/DC, before stepping onto court, while Gauff enjoys a hardcore rap playlist.